ElektraInitiative/PermaplanT/e2e/README.md

 ### Cleanup

-Currently we need to use the python cleanup script `clean_db.py` after or before the tests.
+Currently we need to use [clean_db.py](clean_db.py) after/before tests to make all test maps are deleted.
-If we dont, some tests will fail trying to create a map that already exists.
+If we dont delete them, some tests will fail trying to create a map that already exists.
-This is automatically done with `entrypoint.sh` when the ENV varaible CI is not set.
+This is automatically done inside [e2e.sh](e2e.sh)`.

 ## How to write tests